GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

 CNNs are a special category of Neural Networks made of layers of artificial neurons called nodes.
 The nodes contain the convolution part where specific activation functions calculate the weighted sum of the inputs and return an activation map.
 Convolution is able to save the important information contained in the ``features'' (e.g. a pattern or a color in an image) by simultaneously reducing the size of the elements carrying such relevant information.
 This produces a massive saving of computational time in high-resolution images, hence making CNNs particularly suitable for both classification and regression tasks related to image analysis.

 CNNs are trained over specific samples containing the features to be used to make predictions on a series of ``targets'' (i.e. a pattern, a property, one or more parameters), over a sample of objects that represent the ``predictive data''.
 The crucial ingredients in this ``training'' phase are 1) the perfect correspondence between the sample used for the training ({\it training set}) and the sample for which we need to estimate the target parameters ({\it predictive sample}) and 2) the size of the {\it training set}, which needs to encompass the full target parameter space.
 These are often not available, as the ground truth values are not given for real objects one wants to analyze; and even if these latter are provided, they are limited to small statistics from other standard methods.
-A classic example for this latter case is strong gravitational lensing (see e.g. \citealt{Petrillo+17_CNN}; \citealt{Jacobs+19}; \citealt{Li+20_KiDS}), for which only a few hundreds confirmed cases are available (e.g., SLACS, \citealt{Bolton2008+SLACS}; BELLS, \citealt{Brownstein2012+bells}; BELLSGALLERY, \citealt{Shu2016+bellsgallery}).
+A classic example for this latter case is strong gravitational lensing (see e.g. \citealt{Petrillo+17_CNN}; \citealt{Jacobs+19}; \citealt{Li+20_KiDS}), for which only a few hundred confirmed cases are available (e.g., SLACS, \citealt{Bolton2008+SLACS}; BELLS, \citealt{Brownstein2012+bells}; BELLSGALLERY, \citealt{Shu2016+bellsgallery}).

-In this paper, we want to tackle a classic regression task where the inputs are images of individual galaxies or pairs of images of galaxies and the corresponding PSFs, and the outputs are 7 parameters of the best S{\'e}rsic profiles describing the 2D galaxy light distribution.
-This is defined as
+In this paper, we tackle a classic regression task where the inputs are images of individual galaxies or pairs of images of galaxies and the corresponding PSFs, and the outputs are 7 parameters of the best S{\'e}rsic profiles describing the 2D galaxy light distribution.
+This is defined as \rui{

-where the free parameters are the position of the center ($x_{\rm cen}, y_{\rm cen}$), the total magnitude $mag$, the effective radius $R_{\rm eff}$, the axis ratio $q$, and the S{\'e}rsic index $n$, while the position angle $PA$ gives the angle between the ($x,~y$) plane and the sky coordinate frame.

-The S{\'e}rsic index is known to be a proxy of the galaxy morphology as early-type galaxies have generally $n>2.5$ while late-type galaxies have $n<2.5$ (e.g. \citealt{Trujillo+07}).
+} where the $R_{\rm eff}$ is the effective radius, $I_e$ is the surface brightness at the effective radius, and ($x_{\rm 0}, y_{\rm 0}$) is the position of the galaxy center.
+The position angle $PA$ gives the angle between the ($x,~y$) plane and the sky coordinate frame, which is defined by assuming to be positive from North to East.
+Finally, $q$ is the axis ratio, and $n$ is the S{\'e}rsic index.
+This latter is known to be a proxy of the galaxy morphology as early-type galaxies generally have $n\gtrsim2.5$ while late-type galaxies have $n\lesssim2.5$ (e.g. \citealt{Trujillo+07}).
 In Eq. \ref{eq:sersic}, for $b_n$ we use the expression provided by Ciotti \& Bertin (1999):